ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

 ## Test High Availability

-**Input**: Failure of one Raspberry Pi in the Cluster, e.g. unplugging it.
+**Input**: Failure of one of the worker nodes in the cluster, e.g. by unplugging it.

+**Process**:

-**Process**: There are three instances of the DB (replicaset) in the cluster: One Primary capable of carrying out both Read- and Write-Request and two Secondary which are only able to carry out Read-Requests.
-Therefore Write-Requests only get send to the Primary instance.
-A more in-depth explanation of the process can be found under [Set up DBS](#set-up-dbs).
+Each of the three worker nodes in our cluster hosts an instance of `MongoDB`.
+All three instances belong to the same ``MongoDB Replica Set``.
+One of them is the Primary instance capable of performing both read and write operations (i.e., processing read and write requests); the other two are Secondary instances which can only carry out read operations.
+Thus, by default write requests are only sent to the Primary node for processing.

-The Cluster set up:

 ![](img/Database_Cluster_SetUp.png)

-**Expected Output**: If a Secondary instance fails the is no change in the system, since both Read- and Write-Requests stil work.
-If the Primary instance fails the Cluster has to elect a new Primary instance, otherwise Write-Requests will fail.
+When the failed worker node hosts a Secondary instance:

+When the failed worker node hosts the Primary instance:

+**Expected Output**: There is no changes in the system from the end user's perspective.